eyedeekay/speaks/I_STALK.md

 I'm your biggest fan.

 I don't exactly have much to declare in this part, it's more of a post-facto diary to help you see how my use of i2p has shaped my perspective upon it.
+Parts two and three have more precise points.

 I guess it started with SSH, if I think about it
 ------------------------------------------------